shurick81/ai-labs/lab-contents/002_first_machine_learning_experiments/README.md

 The fourth column in the training data is the decision whether the warning signal should be on or off.

-1. Using Docker on Linux, WSL or Mac, run
+1. Using Docker on Linux, WSL or Mac, run:

 ```bash
 docker run --rm -it -v $PWD:/usr/src fastai/fastai:2021-02-11 /bin/bash -c python